brightcove/player-plugins-walkthrough/cheat-sheet.md

 </html>
 ```

-Serve your new page upusing a webserver and open the web inspector console.
+Serve your [new html page] up using a webserver and open the web inspector console.
 Interact with the player using these
 commands:
 ```javascript
 //Get a reference to the player